TongLi97/TongLi97.github.io/_pages/about.md

 News (Last Update: 12/20/2024)
 ======
-[Dec.
-2024] Our paper "Is Cross-modal Semantic Alignment of CLIP Optimal?
-A Visual Analysis Attempt" was submitted to <strong>IEEE TMM</strong>.\
 [Aug.
+2025] Our paper "Is Cross-modal Semantic Alignment of CLIP Optimal?
+A Visual Analysis Attempt" was accepted by <strong>IEEE TMM</strong>. 🎉\
+[Aug.
 2024] Our paper "LANDER: Visual Analysis of Activity and Uncertainty in Surveillance Video" was accepted by <strong>IEEE THMS</strong>. 🎉\
-[May.
-2023] The team I led won the <strong>National Third Prize</strong> 🏆 in the 8th China Graduate Smart City Technology and Design Competition.\
 [May.
 2022] Our paper "MUSE: Visual Analysis of Musical Semantic Sequence" was accepted by <strong>IEEE TVCG</strong>. 🎉\
 [Jun.
 2021] Our paper "SurVizor: Visualizing and Understanding the Key Content of Surveillance Videos" was accepted by <strong>China Vis 2021</strong>.